TodePond/TodePondDotCom/wikiblogarden/tadi-web/death/clean-start/readme.md

 ## Death of the tadi web

 The tadi web is [not a new idea](https://www.todepond.com/wikiblogarden/my-wikiblogarden/).
-It's simply the [result of what you get when you merge together every single type of better computing out there](https://www.todepond.com/wikiblogarden/tadi-web/).
+It's simply what you get when you [merge together every single type of better computing out there](https://www.todepond.com/wikiblogarden/tadi-web/).

 But clearly, it's not compatible with the document web 2.0.
-So it is now pronounce it **dead**.
+So I now pronounce it **dead**.

 # Post mortem